Neela (film): Soundtrack

 The music was composed by the renowned composer Vijaya Bhaskar, his last work before his death.
 The soundtrack consisted of 12 tracks most of which were sung by acclaimed playback singer Vani Jairam.

+Reception

+A critic from indiainfo wrote that "Overall if you have lots of time to spare and want to catch a movie, Neela might just be it!"